seeker53/anony-msg/README.md

 # Anony-msg

 Anony-msg is an anonymous messaging platform built using **Next.js** and **MongoDB**.
 This project allows users to send and receive anonymous feedback or messages, with features such as message filtering, authentication, and more.
+Importantly, we use the **Moderation API** to flag harmful messages, ensuring the well-being of our users.

 ## Features

 - Anonymous message sending and receiving
 - Message filtering to prevent harmful or abusive content
+- **Moderation API** integration to flag harmful messages, prioritizing user safety and well-being
 - User authentication (sign-in, sign-up) with **NextAuth**
 - Responsive design built with **TailwindCSS**
 - Custom components and UI elements using **shadcn/ui**